vcameron1/Metapop_ms/manuscript/manuscript.md

 - **Uncertainty** ... ran X projections ?!?

-*Analyses were conducted for Québec and for two subregions of interest to metapopulation dynamics*
+*Analyses were conducted for Québec and for two subregions of interest to metapopulation dynamics* Analyses were conducted separately for the region of Québec as well as two subregions.
+The Réserve faunique des Laurentides is mountenous, being part of Laurentians mountain chain, and is part of the boreal forest.
+It is at the northern edge of the Bicknell's thrush distribution, but has a high concentration of populations.
+The Eastern Townships is situated in the southern most part of Québec where the dominating forest habitat type is temperate forest.
+The landscape is characterized by the presence of the Appalachian mountain chain and the monteregiennes mountains creating a highly fragmented landscape for the bicknell's thrush.

 - Regions selected to illustrate metapop dynamics (different distribution characteristics)
+	- dynamiques d'expansion et effondrement de métapop
 	- also at different latitudes
 - Forêt Montmorency: high latitude (Colder climate), less patchy, some habitat patches not yet suitable due to cool climate
 - Eastern Townships: Low latitude (warm climate), small summits, expected extinctions

 *We defined the extent of bicknell's thrush breeding range using an arbritrary intensity threshold of 0.05.*
+We defined the extent of bicknell's thrush breeding range using intensity maps returned by the model and converting them to distribution maps.
+To set distribution limits, we used an arbritrary intensity threshold of 0.05.
+Individual habitat patches were defined as the immediate neighbouring patches within the breeding range.

 - Projections were returned as raster maps of intensity
 - We transformed the projected intensity map to a range map (i.e., present or absent, 1 or 0) using the threshold to define range limits

 *We assessed changes in the distribution of the breeding range with measures of temporal (°C) trends in ...suitable... variables for each climate scenaro: i) n, ii) area, and iii) distance*
+Changes to the breeding range were assessed using measures of temporal trends for the number of patches, the areas of patches, and the inter-patch distances.
+These measures captured the number of population, the population sizes and the connectivity of the landscape.

 - These results were obtained from the breeding range raster by joining all immediate neighbouring cells part of the breeding range to generate disctinct patches (polygons).
 - We present the number of distinct patches, the distribution of patch area, and the distribution of inter-patch distances
 - Number of patches = number of populations